A Book & Prompted Journal | Author Shannon W. Williams

 Why this book?
 Why now?

-You have bookshelves lined with dust-covered volumes full of good advice, inspiring stories, and well-intentioned counsel.
+You have bookshelves lined with dust-covered volumes full of good advice, inspiring stories, and well-informed counsel.

 So, why should you read this book?
 Why now?